cleolibrary/CLEO-Redux/docs/en/custom-commands.md

 - 0AA8 [CALL_METHOD_RETURN](https://library.sannybuilder.com/#/gta3/CLEO/0AA8) (**UNSAFE** - requires `mem` permission)
 - 0AB0 [IS_KEY_PRESSED](https://library.sannybuilder.com/#/gta3/CLEO/0AB0)

-This list might not be complete as there are custom plugins with extra commands (see [Using SDK](./using-sdk.md)).
+This list might not be complete as there are [custom plugins with extra commands](./using-sdk.md).
 Refer to [Sanny Builder Library](https://library.sannybuilder.com) for the complete list of available commands for each game.